raleel/cfi-srd/0008_Combat.md

 #### Outmaneuver

 The character can engage multiple opponents in a group Opposed Roll of Evade skills.
-Those who Fail to beat his roll cannot attack him in that Combat Round.
-See the section on Outmaneuvering on page XX.
+Those who fail to beat his roll cannot attack him in that Combat Round.
+See the section on [Outmaneuvering](0008_Combat.md?id=outmaneuvering).

 #### Ready